 Fresh salmon fillets -or steaks- make a fast and easy meal.
 Not only are they great for a weekly night dinner, but they are also special enough for a dinner party menu!

-Fresh salmon fillets or steaks make a fast and easy meal, and they're special enough for a dinner party menu.
 The health benefits of salmon cannot be overstated.
 It's an excellent source of Omega-3 fatty acids, and baking does not decrease that content.
-Salmon is also rich in B12, vitamin D, and selenium, and it's low in mercury.
+In case you were wondering, salmon is also rich in B12, vitamin D, and selenium, and is low in mercury.

-This baked salmon gets fabulous flavor from minced garlic, olive oil, and some chopped fresh parsley.
+Keeping that in mind, if you enjoy seafood, then salmon is a great source of protein for you.
+Especially this baked salmon.
+It gets fabulous flavor from minced garlic, olive oil and some chopped fresh parsley.
 A drizzle of lemon juice provides the perfect finishing touch.
-Some other fresh herbs that complement salmon nicely: mint, fennel, chives, chervil, tarragon, and dill.

 - 1 lemon

 - 4 cloves garlic (small, minced)

 - Dash kosher salt